scipy-lectures/scientific-python-lectures/intro/language/functions.rst

     * is followed by the function's **name**, then

-    * the arguments of the function are given between brackets followed by a colon.
+    * the arguments of the function are given between parentheses followed by a colon.

-    * the function body ;
+    * the function body;

     * and ``return object`` for optionally returning values.